geajack/viewbind/README.md

 # Viewbind

 Viewbind is a small JavaScript framework for making web pages.
 It aims to get some of the benefits out of modern frameworks like Angular and React, while putting a thinner abstraction layer between you and the base JS APIs - an enhancement to vanilla JS, not a replacement for it, but still more powerful than a mere convenience wrapper like JQuery.
+In particular, the Viewbind philosophy is that there are two main ideas worth taking from Angular and React: the increased synergizing of your HTML markup and your JavaScript, and having a mechanism for building reusable components.

 ## What It Does